African Philanthropy

 We allow African founders and their teams to interact with grant makers and investors for capacity exchange and we facilitate fund management where necessary in the trust building process between grant makers and African founders.

-Kenya, Nigeria, South Africa, Tanzania
+Kenya, Nigeria, South Africa, Uganda

 Join the community as a grant maker, as an African non profit or social enterprise, as an intermediary organization, or as a philanthropist.
 Click this link to find ways you can partner with us, or reach us through the contact us page.
 Please consider donating to this course or directly to an initiative you have identified.